erithmetic/CM1.js/README.markdown

 ## Usage

+For a quick, one-off calculation, you can use CM1.impacts.
+Here's an example for a flight:

+    var CM1 = require('cm1');
+    CM1.impacts('flight', {
+      origin_airport: 'IAD',
+      destination_airport: 'PDX',
+      airline: 'United',
+      trips: 2,
+      segments_per_trip: 1    // nonstop flight
+    },
+    function(err, impacts) {
+      if(err) return console.log('Argh, falied!', err);

+      console.log('Carbon for my cross-country flight: ', impacts.carbon);
+      console.log('Methodology: ', impacts.methodology);
+    });

-You can turn any object into an impact calculating machine.
+You can also turn any object into an impact calculating machine.
 For example, let's say we have an object representing a rental car:

     var RentalCar = function() {};